 Robin Williams

 Born in Chicago, Williams began performing stand-up comedy in San Francisco and Los Angeles during the mid-1970s, and released several comedy albums including Reality ...
 What a Concept in 1980.
 He rose to fame playing the alien Mork in the ABC sitcom Mork & Mindy (1978–1982).
 Williams received his first leading film role in Popeye (1980).
-Williams won the Academy Award for Best Supporting Actor for Good Will Hunting (1997).
+He won the Academy Award for Best Supporting Actor for Good Will Hunting (1997).
 His other Oscar-nominated roles were for Good Morning, Vietnam (1987), Dead Poets Society (1989), and The Fisher King (1991).

-Williams starred in the critically acclaimed dramas The World According to Garp (1982), Moscow on the Hudson (1984), Awakenings (1990), Insomnia (2002), One Hour Photo (2002), and World's Greatest Dad (2009).
-He also starred in Toys (1992), The Birdcage (1996), and Patch Adams (1998), as well as family films, such as Hook (1991), Mrs. Doubtfire (1993), Jumanji (1995), Jack (1996), Flubber (1997), RV (2006), and the Night at the Museum trilogy (2006–2014).
-Williams lent his voice to the animated films Aladdin (1992), Robots (2005), Happy Feet (2006), and its 2011 sequel.
+Williams starred in the critically acclaimed dramas The World According to Garp (1982), Moscow on the Hudson (1984), Awakenings (1990), and World's Greatest Dad (2009), as well as the psychological thrillers Insomnia (2002) and One Hour Photo (2002).
+His feature film comedies and family films included Toys (1992), The Birdcage (1996), and Patch Adams (1998), Hook (1991), Mrs. Doubtfire (1993), Jumanji (1995), Jack (1996), Flubber (1997), RV (2006), and the Night at the Museum series (2006–2014).
+He provided voice work in the animated films Aladdin (1992), Robots (2005), Happy Feet (2006), and Happy Feet Two (2011).

 Biography from the Wikipedia article Robin Williams.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.